fontaluc/unsupervised-pcn/README.md

 ```
 pip install unsupervised-pcn
 ```
-* Set the WANDB_API_KEY environment variable to your API key
+* Set the WANDB_API_KEY environment variable to your API key in .bashrc
 ```
 export WANDB_API_KEY=<your_api_key>
 ```